AndrewWitsoe/FinalProject/README.md

 12/4/22 - Ran into a couple of bugs surrounding the game board and rotating turns.
 Primarily in Javascript.
 Refining bugs and tuning issues.

 12/5/22 - Customized the Restart button more, startted adding code to detect whose turn it is and display on the page accordingly.

+12/6/22 - Break from project

+12/7/22 - Worked more on refining the button and attempting to fix bugs within the code.
+Worked on Javascript and making functions for winning conditions.